Last updated on June 5th, 2018

-- Small drill bit for pilot hole (size is not important) – The pilot hole will help guide the larger drill sizes.
+- Small drill bit for the pilot hole (size is not important) – The pilot hole will help guide the larger drill sizes.

 - Large size step drill bit or 14mm(9/16″) Drill bit or 14mm(9/16″) hole saw – This is used to make the final drill size that the Genesis Coupe rear spoiler needs.

 - Large size step drill bit or 18mm(23/32″) Drill bit or 18mm(11/16″) hole saw